Jannik2099/distplusplus/README.md

     - the compression algorithm and level are set via the `DISTPLUSPLUS_COMPRESS` and `DISTPLUSPLUS_COMPRESSION_LEVEL` environment, or the `compress` and `compression-level` config values in `/etc/distplusplus/distplusplus.toml`.
 Environment takes priority over config.
         - The config file syntax is not finalized yet.

-Should you encounter any issues, please rebuild with `-DCMAKE_BUILD_TYPE=Debug` (this enables some extra asserts plus sanitizers) and report anything you find.
+Should you encounter any issues, please rebuild with `-DCMAKE_BUILD_TYPE=Debug` (this enables some extra asserts) and report anything you find.
 A stack trace or even coredump will also be tremendeously helpful